OctopusDeploy/docs/src/pages/docs/projects/version-control/converting/migrating-variables.md

 ![Screenshot of banner on Octopus project variables page with title Store variables in Git, and a migrate variables to Git button](/docs/projects/version-control/converting/git-variables-migrator-banner.png)
 :::

-Clicking the **Migrate Variables To Git** button will open the migation wizard.
+Clicking the **Migrate Variables To Git** button will open the migration wizard.

 ### Step 1: Getting started